Near-Optimal and Tractable Estimation under Shift-Invariance: Proofs of statistical results

 \subsection{Proof of Corollary~\ref{cor:l2-full}}

 In the setup of Corollary~\ref{cor:l2-full}, i.e.~assuming~$n,s$ are powers of 3, we make use of the decomposition

-In the right hand side, there are~$2K+2 \le 2\log_3(n/s)$ terms; each but the last one admits the bound of Theorem~\ref{th:l2con-core}, and for the last one we use the chi-square bound~\eqref{eq:detection-I-edge} that is dominated by the bound of Theorem~\ref{th:l2con-core}.
-The result of Corollary~\ref{cor:l2-full} now follows via the union bound.
+Here, there are~$2K+2 \le 2\log_3(n/s)$ terms; each but the last one admits the bound of Theorem~\ref{th:l2con-core}, and for the last one we use the chi-square bound~\eqref{eq:detection-I-edge}.
+The result of Corollary~\ref{cor:l2-full} now follows via the union bound \odima{and some arithmetics to account for the standalone chi-squared term.}